 All circle members:

-Rebuilding positive, safe and inclusive learning communities will be imperative as we welcome students back into the classroom (virtually or in person) during a pandemic.
+Building positive, safe and inclusive learning communities is imperative as we welcome students back into the classroom (virtually or in person).

 The First 10 Days of Morning Meetings (K-6) is a FREE resource offered to educators by the Center for Responsive Schools.
-The grade-specific documents provide detailed plans for your Class Meetings, in response to COVID-19.
+The grade-specific documents provide detailed plans for Class Meetings.

 Pick one student who is the “student of the day” and write their name on chart paper.
 Students will then sit together and reflect on the strengths and positive qualities that describe the Student of the Day.
 The teacher can record the compliments on the chart paper which can be sent home with the student at the end of the day.